There are a number of ways you can submit your TB test results.

 our practice, the x-ray comes only after having a positive T-spot test.

 - Yes, we will modify holds for individuals who are currently serving a mission so that they can be registered for classes.
 The hold will be modified to the date they will be resuming classes.

-tested negative on the TB test once they have arrived in the U.S.
+TB skin test once you arrive in the U.S.

-last few years.
-You could have been missed previously because the TB testing programs a
+the last few years.
+You could have been missed previously because the TB

 testing programs a few years ago were only targeted at incoming freshman but now

 the TB program is targeting every student on campus.
 It could also have been a